The Board's Conduct of Affairs

-Based on the ERCC's assessment that the actual performance of the Group in FY 2015 has not met the pre-determined EVA targets, the resulting bonus declared and paid out under the EBIP has been adjusted accordingly to reflect the performance level.
+Based on the ERCC's assessment that the actual achievement by the Group in FY 2016 was below the pre-determined EVA targets, the resulting bonus declared and paid out under the EBIP has been adjusted accordingly to reflect the performance level.

 CapitaLand Performance Share Plan 2010

 The above performance measures have been selected as key measurements of wealth creation for shareholders.
-The final number of shares to be released will depend on the achievement of pre-determined targets over the three-year performance period.
-No share will be released if the threshold targets are not met at the end of the performance period.
+The final number of shares to be released will depend on the achievement of pre-determined targets over the three-year qualifying performance period.
+No share will be released if the threshold targets are not met at the end of the qualifying performance period.
 On the other hand, if superior targets are met, more shares than the baseline award can be released.
-For awards granted in 2012 and 2013, the maximum is 175% of the baseline award.
-For awards granted in 2014 and 2015, the maximum is 170% and 200% of the respective year's baseline awards.
+For the award granted in 2013, the maximum is 175% of the baseline award; for the award granted in 2014, the maximum is 170% of the baseline award.
+For awards granted in 2015 and 2016, the maximum is 200% of the respective year's baseline awards.
 Recipients will receive fully paid shares at no cost.

 CapitaLand Restricted Share Plan 2010

-During FY 2015, the ERCC granted awards which are conditional on targets set for a performance period, currently prescribed to be a one-year performance period.
+In FY 2016, the ERCC granted awards which are conditional on targets set for a qualifying performance period, currently prescribed to be a one-year performance period.
 A specified number of shares will only be released to the recipients at the end of the qualifying performance period, provided that minimally the threshold targets are achieved.
 An initial number of shares (baseline award) is allocated according to the following performance conditions:

-Based on the ERCC's assessment that the performance achieved by the Group has met the pre-determined performance targets for share awards based on the performance period FY 2015, the resulting number of shares released has been adjusted accordingly to reflect the performance level.
+In respect of the award granted in FY 2016, based on the ERCC's assessment that the performance achieved by the Group has met the pre-determined performance targets for the qualifying performance period of FY 2016, the resulting number of shares released has been adjusted accordingly to reflect the performance level.